trinhoftheworld/Project-Descriptions-for-Review/Front End/Classic Arcade Game Clone.md

 Your project will be evaluated by a Udacity reviewer according to the rubric below.
 Be sure to review it thoroughly before you submit.
 All criteria must "meet specifications" in order to pass.
 ![rubric1](http://i.imgur.com/IGYbpQS.png)
 ![rubric2](http://i.imgur.com/U8pUvkQ.png)

+## How Grading Works

+We have created a document that gives rubric specific instructions to help you grade this project.You can access the document here: [Classic Arcade Game Clone - Best Practices](https://docs.google.com/document/d/1sYjy4Swrppc6OreRy6zWQFKNnJhu1pJ9uikZPSD0HMc/pub)

+It is VERY IMPORTANT that you read this document before you begin evaluating projects.
+Ensure you work with the guidelines given in the document for each evaluation.